nithril/nithril.github.io/_posts/2015-10-10-quicky-jooq-hibernate-jdbc.markdown

 {% highlight java linenos %}
 public class AuthorWithBooks {
 	private Author author;
-	private List<Book> books = Collections.emptyList();
+	private List<Book> books;
 }
 {% endhighlight %}

-The DB contains 100 authors with a mean of 5 books per author.
+The DB is fed with 100 authors with a mean of 5 books per author.